lyndon025/playtested/src/content/article/legacy/2023-09-28-csgo-vs-cs2-comparison--almost-every-aspect-has-been-revamped-across-the-board.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-09-28-csgo-vs-cs2-comparison-almost-every-aspect-has-been-revamped-across-the-board
+title: CS:GO vs CS2 comparison | Almost every aspect has been revamped across the board
+game: Almost every aspect has been revamped across the board
 description: 'With CS2, Almost every aspect of CS has been revamped across the board: visuals, presentation, gameplay, mechanics, and connectivity, all while still maintaining that familiar Counter-Strike feel that CS:GO players are used to.'
 featured: false
 pubDate: 2023-09-28
 tags:
   - action
   - almost-every-aspect-has-been-revamped-across-the-board
   - console
   - indie
-- nintendo switch
+  - nintendo-switch
   - pc
   - playstation
-- playstation 4
+  - playstation-4
   - rpg
   - strategy
   - taptap
-- xbox one
+  - xbox-one
 thumb: ''
-title: CS:GO vs CS2 comparison | Almost every aspect has been revamped across the board
-game: Almost every aspect has been revamped across the board
 ---

 With CS2, Almost every aspect of CS has been revamped across the board: visuals, presentation, gameplay, mechanics, and connectivity, all while still maintaining that familiar Counter-Strike feel that CS:GO players are used to.

 Counter-Strike 2 takes gameplay visuals to the next level.
 Visual effects across the board have received a makeover.
 With the introduction of Source 2 lighting and particle systems, everything from water to explosions, fire, smoke, muzzle flashes, bullet tracers, and impact effects looks and behaves in a new and immersive way.